Photo taken at a random beach in Porto Seguro, BA Brazil

 The cost was a sacrifice.
 I gave up the foods she told me to stay away from.
 It took a year but I felt better, started to think better, run better and box better.
 Now I’m all that and your favorite bag of high-cholesterol potato chips.

 I won’t ever judge anyone for eating crappy, or being out of shape, it’s not my place to speak on others’ lifestyle.
 Unless asked.
 More importantly, I don’t care.
 Your life, your choice.

 The food industry is full of confusing junk.
 Which is why most people don’t care.
 But you have to set a goal right for your body.
-And learning to listen to your body, that’s another article.
+And learning to listen to your body, well, that’s another topic.

 For now, continue to drink more water, find daily vitamins to take, and plan for a vacation.
 That’s what your body is really asking for.
 Better things to consume, for peaceful surroundings to thrive.